-- Will be tied together with recommendation from the Unified Plan Committee. - Defines what you support taking to the public for discussion, debate, and refinement. - Will be modified and improved through the public engagement process.
+- Will be forwarded to the Leadership Team for action. - Will be tied together with recommendation from the Unified Plan Committee. - Defines what you support taking to the public for discussion, debate, and refinement. - Will be modified and improved through the public engagement process.